canonical/rt-conf/README.md

 Edit the [default configuration file](#default-configuration-file) or a copy of it.
 In case of a copy, it must be placed it in a directory accessible to the snap, such as the user home directory.
+The copy must be owned by and writable to the root user only.

 Run rt-conf to apply the configurations:
 ```shell